Pontiac G6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Pontiac G6 are $884 a year with full coverage.
-Comprehensive costs an estimated $120 a year, collision costs $160, and liability insurance costs $446.
-A liability-only policy costs as little as $500 a year, with high-risk insurance costing around $1,908.
-Teenage drivers receive the highest rates at $3,672 a year or more.
+The average insurance rates for a Pontiac G6 are $884 a year including full coverage.
+Comprehensive costs approximately $120 a year, collision insurance costs $160, and liability is $446.
+A liability-only policy costs around $500 a year, and high-risk insurance costs around $1,908.
+Teen drivers cost the most to insure at up to $3,672 a year.

 Average premium for full coverage: $884

-These estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and G6 trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and G6 trim levels.

-For the normal driver, prices range go from as low as $500 for liability-only coverage to a high of $1,908 for a policy for a high-risk driver.
+For a driver in their 40's, Pontiac G6 insurance rates range from as low as $500 for liability-only coverage to a high of $1,908 for high-risk insurance.

 Use the form below to get customized rates for your location.